 Managing connectors

-Connectors manage the transfer of Apache Kafka® topics to other clusters or data storage systems.
+Connectors manage the transfer of Apache Kafka® topics to a different cluster or data storage system.

 You can: